Choosing the Right Staking Tool: A Features Comparison

 Cloud Hosting Services

-For those looking to set up their own validator, they will encounter the challenges of running their validator node 24/7.
-Aside from power redundancy, stakers consume over 2TB of internet per month.
 Given the heavy requirements, stakers may choose to run a node from a personal cloud hosting account.
-Make sure to stick to the well-known ones for best service.
+Make sure to stick to the well-known ones for the best service.

-• Google Cloud - available either thru API or through the cloud console, Google offers a Blockchain Node Engine.
+- Google Cloud: available via API or the cloud console, Google offers a Blockchain Node Engine.
 It takes about 30 minutes to create a blockchain node, though achieving a full sync with the network can take hours.

 Cloud Hosting Benefits